The day after Christmas Day—Boxing Day—began as a day of giving.

 Research has shown that people who regularly practice gratitude are happier, kinder, and more likely to have better relationships.
 Positive emotion can have many benefits for our mental and physical health.
 When it comes to making decisions, gratitude can help us approach situations with a more positive and optimistic mindset, which can lead to better decision-making.

 So, today (as it’s Boxing Day), take some time to reflect and express some gratitude.
-In fact, as this week’s One Weekly Decision, why not start a gratitude journal?
+Why not start a gratitude journal?
 Every day, ask yourself one question: What's 1 thing I'm grateful for?
 It is the first question Dickie Bush journals every day.
 This great question pushes us to look for the good in others—and ourselves.

 Remember, when we are feeling grateful, we are more likely to see the good in others and in ourselves, and this can help us make decisions that are kind, compassionate, and fair.